BrightFK/journal/README.md

 Add the following content, pasting in your API key from Google AI Studio:

-Generated dart
 const String geminiApiKey = 'PASTE_YOUR_GEMINI_API_KEY_HERE';
-IGNORE_WHEN_COPYING_START
-content_copy
-download
-Use code with caution.
-Dart
-IGNORE_WHEN_COPYING_END

 Run the code generator for the Hive database models:

 Generated sh
-flutter pub run build_runner build --delete-conflicting-outputs IGNORE_WHEN_COPYING_START content_copy
+flutter pub run build_runner build --delete-conflicting-outputs
-download
-Use code with caution.

 Sh
 IGNORE_WHEN_COPYING_END